mems/calepin/Development/Development.md

 Syslog Severity Levels (importance or severity, from high to low):

-- Emergency (0) aka panic, emerg: "Your application is completely broken.
+- emergency (0) aka panic, emerg: "Your application is completely broken.
 If you sleep, you must wake up and begin to repair your application.".
 Ex: crashes, stopped processes
-- Alert (1): "Your application does not work.
+- alert (1): "Your application does not work.
 If you going to go to bed, you should not do it, you must begin to repair your application.".
 Ex: platform errors
-- Critical (2) aka crit: "Your application is running, but can be broken soon.
+- critical (2) aka crit: "Your application is running, but can be broken soon.
 If you eat, you should do it quickly and begin to repair your application.".
 Ex: hardware issues, port security, STP
-- Error (3), aka err: "Your application is running, but something bad happened.
+- error (3), aka err: "Your application is running, but something bad happened.
 You must add the task "fix the bug" to your to-do list.".
 Ex: ACL issues, TCAM issues, PAgP problems, ethernet controller, interface up/down
-- Warning (4), aka warn: "Your application is running, but soon you may see error messages.
+- warning (4), aka warn: "Your application is running, but soon you may see error messages.
 You should add the task "fix the bug" to your to-do list.".
 Ex: DHCP snooping
-- Notifications (5) aka notice: "Your application is running, but something unusual happened.
+- notifications (5) aka notice: "Your application is running, but something unusual happened.
 You have to think about it in your spare time.".
 Ex: 802.1X, DTP, EtherChannel, inline power, STP, interface line protocol
-- Information (6), aka info: "Your application works fine.
+- information (6), aka info: "Your application works fine.
 These messages show how well.".
 Ex: stack events, port security, dynamic ARP inspection, VTP, UDLD, STP, hardware diagnostics
-- Debug (7): "You can use it during development.
+- debug (7): "You can use it during development.
 And do not use in production environment.".
 Ex: debug output

 Note: Unless compliance demands it, levels 5, 6 and 7 are not required and will consume unnecessary resources.